Has Your Child Been Diagnosed With Cerebral Palsy?

 Mixed Cerebral Palsy

 Some cerebral palsy victims suffer from more than one type of the condition.
 All four types of cerebral palsy can result from physician error.
 If your child has cerebral palsy, medical malpractice is one of the possible causes.
-If you suspect that medical error may be the cause of your child's cerebral palsy contact Veronica Richards today or dial 866-740-3999 for a free evaluation of your case.
+If you suspect that medical error may be the cause of your child’s cerebral palsy contact Veronica Richards today or dial 412-261-2620 for a free evaluation of your case.
 Veronica Richards, nurse practitioner-attorney is familiar with both the medical profession and the law.
-She knows what questions to ask to find out the truth behind your child's injuries.
-The lawyers at Richards & Richards truly care about your case.
-Do not trust just anyone handle your medical malpractice case.
+She knows what questions to ask to find out the truth behind your child’s injuries.
+The lawyers at Richards & Richards, LLP truly care about your case.
+Do not trust just anyone to handle your medical malpractice case.

 Contact Our Firm For Help.
 We Will Fight For Your Child.